Profile of Biwamasu

 It was specified as the Red List of Ministry of the Environment as a near threatened species (NT) now.

-And it was transplanted to Lake Chuzenji in Tochigi Prefecture, Lake Kizaki in Nagano Prefecture, Lake Ashinoko in Kanagawa Prefecture, etc.
+They were transplanted to Lake Chuzenji in Tochigi Prefecture, Lake Kizaki in Nagano Prefecture, Lake Ashinoko in Kanagawa Prefecture, etc.

-Around 1975 when I began fishing, it was able to fish with lure etc. at the lakefront near the mouth of rivers in the spawning season.
-But now capture of the Biwamasu was forbidden from October 1 to November 30 for resource conservation.
+Around 1975 when I began fishing, it was able to fish with lure etc. at the lakefront near the mouth of rivers in the spawning season, but now capture of the Biwamasu was forbidden from October 1 to November 30 for resource conservation.
 Lake trolling has been done in recent years as a recreational fishing, but since the number of recreational fishing persons increased, it became the Approval System that restricts the number of recreational fishing persons from the former notification system for resource protection and trouble prevention with fisherpersons in 2013.

-|In Lake Biwa, no less than about fifty species of fish live now.
-And about ten indigenous species are known.
+|In Lake Biwa, no less than about fifty species of fish live now, and about ten indigenous species are known.
 It is an unparalleled various and rich water area in Japan.|

 |Please click here to return to last page.